Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Introduction

 \section{Introduction}

-Classically, associate families are certain isometric deformations of minimal surfaces in Euclidean three-space, the best known example being the deformation of the catenoid into the helicoid.
-A well-known property for such isometric immersions $\chi:M\rightarrow \mathbb{R}^3$ is namely the existence of a so called strong associate family, i.e. a one-parameter family $\chi_{\theta}$, with $\theta\in S^1$ and $\chi_0=\chi$, of isometric immersions "rotating the differential" and preserving, at every point, the tangent plane and the Gau{\ss} map.
-More precisely, denoting by $R_{\theta}:TM\rightarrow TM$ the rotation of the tangent plane by an angle $\theta$, a strong associate family of isometric immersions is a smooth family $\chi_{\theta}$ satisfying $d\chi(R_{\theta})=d\chi_{\theta}$.
-Moreover it is known that minimality and the existence of an associate family are equivalent conditions.
+Classically, associated families are certain isometric deformations of minimal surfaces in Euclidean three-space, the best known example being the deformation of the catenoid into the helicoid.
+A well-known property for such isometric immersions $\chi:M\rightarrow \mathbb{R}^3$ is namely the existence of a so called strong associated family, i.e. a one-parameter family $\chi_{\theta}$, with $\theta\in S^1$ and $\chi_0=\chi$, of isometric immersions "rotating the differential" and preserving, at every point, the tangent plane and the Gau{\ss} map.
+More precisely, denoting by $R_{\theta}:TM\rightarrow TM$ the rotation of the tangent plane by an angle $\theta$, a strong associated family of isometric immersions is a smooth family $\chi_{\theta}$ satisfying $d\chi(R_{\theta})=d\chi_{\theta}$.
+Moreover it is known that minimality and the existence of an associated family are equivalent conditions.

-A generalization to a larger class of surfaces is given by constant mean curvature surfaces (shortly CMC) and can also be characterized by the existence of an associate family $\chi_{\theta}$ which is defined as follows.
+A generalization to a larger class of surfaces is given by constant mean curvature surfaces (shortly CMC) and can also be characterized by the existence of an associated family $\chi_{\theta}$ which is defined as follows.
 Let $\chi_0: M \to \mathbb{R}^3$ be a CMC surface and let $\chi_{\theta}:M\rightarrow \mathbb{R}^3$ be a smooth family of isometric immersions into $\mathbb{R}^3$ with second fundamental forms $A_{\theta}$.
-Then $\chi_{\theta}$ is an associate family if and only if $A_{\theta}=R_{-\theta}A_0R_{\theta}$.
-If $M$ is minimal, the operator $R_{\theta}$ anticommutes with $A_0$ and we recover the above strong associate family.
-It is a well-known fact that there exists an associate family if and only $M$ is a CMC surface, which is furthermore equivalent to the harmonicity of the Gau{\ss} map.
-More generally an analogous result holds for CMC surfaces in three-dimensional space forms.
-It is worth pointing out that the notion of (strong) associate family was extended in \cite{BEFT} to K\"ahler manifolds in $\mathbb{R}^n$ without significant modifications (see also \cite{E}).
-The existence of an associate family for such manifolds is then equivalent to the pluriharmonicity of the Gau{\ss} map.
+Then $\chi_{\theta}$ is an associated family if, and only if, $A_{\theta}=R_{-\theta}A_0R_{\theta}$.
+If $M$ is minimal, the operator $R_{\theta}$ anticommutes with $A_0$ and we recover the above strong associated family.
+It is a well-known fact that there exists an associated family if and only $M$ is a CMC surface, which is furthermore equivalent to the harmonicity of the Gau{\ss} map.
+More generally, an analogous result holds for CMC surfaces in three-dimensional space forms.
+It is worth pointing out that the notion of (strong) associated family was extended in \cite{BEFT} to K\"ahler manifolds in $\mathbb{R}^n$ without significant modifications (see also \cite{E}).
+The existence of an associated family for such manifolds is then equivalent to the pluriharmonicity of the Gau{\ss} map.